JasonKessler/scattertext/README.md

 ## What's new

+### 0.0.2.8.1-4
+Added `TermDocMatrix.get_corner_score`, giving an improved version of the Rudder Score.
+Exposing `whitespace_nlp_with_sentences`.
+It's a lightweight bad regex sentence splitter built a top a bad regex tokenizer that somewhat apes spaCy's API.
+Use it if you don't have spaCy and the English model downloaded or if you care more about memory footprint and speed than accuracy.

+It's not compatible with `word_similarity_explorer` but is compatible with `word_similarity_explorer_gensim'.

+Tweaked scaled f-score normalization.

+Fixed Javascript bug when clicking on '$'.

 ### 0.0.2.8.0
 Fixed bug in Scaled F-Score computations, and changed computation to better score words that are inversely correlated to category.